AdRoll/rebar3_format/README.md

             {formatter, default_formatter},
             {options, #{
                 inline_clause_bodies => false, % she doesn't like one-liners
-                inline_items => all % but she doesn't like long lists of items }}
+                inline_items => all % but she does like long lists of items }}
         ]}
     ]}